CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/070-remove-records.md

 **What happens if you remove records from a data source that forms a golden record?**

-Consider a scenario where a golden record is composed of data from three sources.
+Consider a scenario where a golden record is composed of data parts from three sources.
 If you remove records from one of these sources, the corresponding data part will be removed from the golden record.
 This means that all properties originating from the data part are removed from the golden record, and the data part itself is deleted from the [history](/key-terms-and-features/golden-records/history) of the golden record.
 Since the records from the other sources remain intact, the golden record still exists.
 However, if you remove records from all sources that form a golden record, then the golden record will be deleted.

-**What is the difference between removing records and deleting entities using the GraphQL tool?**
+**What is the difference between removing records and deleting golden records using the GraphQL tool?**

-If a golden record is composed of data parts from several sources, removing records from a specific source will only remove the corresponding data part from the golden record.
-Since the other records remain intact, the golden record itself will still exist.
-However, if you delete entities using the [GraphQL tool](/consume/graphql/graphql-actions), the entire golden record will be deleted.
+Removing records from a specific data source is designed to remove the corresponding data parts from all relevant golden records.
+If these golden records contain other data parts, they will continue to exist.
+However, deleting a golden record using the [GraphQL tool](/consume/graphql/graphql-actions) will result in the complete deletion of the entire golden record.

 **Prerequisites**